-- General background on water budgets, the basis of the selected water budgets (historical, current conditions, projected conditions), and their components - Average annual Subbasin- and area1-wide stream, land and water use, and groundwater budgets summarized in tabular format - Results and insights from the water budget for the historical, current conditions, and projected conditions budgets with supporting figures - Projected water budget under climate change conditions, including climate change methodology and resulting impacts on the Subbasin - Sustainable yield assumptions and resulting water budgets
+- General background on water budgets, the basis of the selected water budgets (historical, current conditions, projected conditions), and their components - Average annual Subbasin- and area1-wide stream, land and water use, and groundwater budgets summarized in tabular format - Results and insights from the water budget for the historical, current conditions, and projected conditions budgets with supporting figures - Projected water budget under climate change conditions, including climate change methodology and resulting impacts on the Subbasin - Sustainable yield assumptions and resulting water budgets - Discussion of the importance of hydrologic variability on the water budgets and the range of change in groundwater storage for the Projected Conditions, Climate Change scenario, and Sustainable Yield scenario for each water year type.

-5.1 WATER BUDGET INFORMATION
+5.1.
+WATER BUDGET INFORMATION